Skip to Content

 The physiology of hearing and noise-induced hearing loss

 How can loud noise damage my hearing?
-To understand NIHL, it’s crucial to understand how normal hearing functions.
+To understand NIHL, it’s important to understand how normal hearing functions.
 Sound waves enter the ear and travel through the ear canal to the eardrum, causing it to vibrate.

 These vibrations are transmitted through the ossicles in the middle ear to the cochlea in the inner ear, where hair cells convert them into electrical signals sent to the brain.
 When these hair cells become damaged, such as by loud and persistent noises, the signal is interrupted and our hearing suffers.